kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 The above config file changes the location of the [overrides layer] folder thus ensuring you dev session isn't hijacked by other local artifacts.

-With the exceptions of the Docker and the in memory provider, the local repository folder does not contain cluster templates, so the `clusterctl generate cluster` command will fail if you don't copy a template into the local repository.
+With the exceptions of the Docker provider, the local repository folder does not contain cluster templates, so the `clusterctl generate cluster` command will fail if you don't copy a template into the local repository.

 </aside>